 The Seminary can respond to specific instances and allegations of harassment only when we are made aware of them.
 The Seminary therefore requires anyone who believes that he or she has witnessed or been subjected to discrimination or harassment to promptly come forward with inquiries, reports or complaints and to seek assistance from the Director of Human Resources or the Chief Business or Financial Officer of the Seminary.
-To the extent the complaint involves either the Director of Human Resources or the Chief Business or Financial Officer of the Seminary, complaints shall be submitted to the Seminary President who will manage the complaint and any investigation in a matter consistent with this Policy.
+To the extent the complaint involves either the Director of Human Resources or the Chief Business or Financial Officer or the Chief Business or Financial Officer of the Seminary.
+To the extent the complaint involves either the Director of Human Resources or the Chief Business or Financial Officer of the Seminary President who will manage the complaint and any investigation in a matter consistent with this Policy.